-Abel became a full-time Red Wing in the fall of 1939 until a shoulder injury curtailed his season and he landed back in the minors.
+Abel became a full-time member of the Red Wings in the fall of 1939 until a shoulder injury curtailed his season and he landed back in the minors.
 By the time the 1940 playoffs arrived, he had returned to Detroit, where his aggressive play despite a shoulder issue further impressed Adams.
 Abel had the offseason to prepare for the 1940-41 season, when he established himself with 11 goals and 22 assists.
 He was second on the team in scoring and tied for 17th in the League.

 Abel broke out the following season.
-Adams shifted him to left wing on a line with center Don "the Count" Grosso and Eddie Wares.
+Adams shifted him to left wing on a line with center Don "The Count" Grosso and Eddie Wares.
 Each had struggled with injuries on his path to the NHL, so they were dubbed "The Liniment Line."
 Abel finished fifth in the League in scoring, with 49 points in 48 games, and helped Grosso to his best season (53 points, third most in the NHL).
-He was selected to the Second All-Star Team as a left wing.
+He was selected to the NHL Second All-Star Team as a left wing.
 Also, enthusiastic crowds returned to Detroit's red-bricked Olympia for the first time since the days when Aurie and his linemates Marty Barry and Herbie Lewis helped lead the Red Wings to the Stanley Cup in 1936 and '37.

 Seeking redemption in 1942-43, Detroit finished atop the NHL for the first time in six seasons despite Grosso's broken wrist.
 Eliminating the rival Maple Leafs in the first round of the playoffs, the Red Wings then drew the Boston Bruins in the Stanley Cup Final.
-An injury forced Adams to move Abel back to center between Mud Bruneteau and Carl Liscombe and he responded with five points (goal, four assists) in Game 1, helping spark Detroit to a sweep and the championship.
+An injury forced Adams to move Abel back to center between Mud Bruneteau and Carl Liscombe, and he responded with five points (goal, four assists) in Game 1, helping spark Detroit to a sweep and the championship.
 Abel tied two Stanley Cup Final records with five points and four assists in one game.
 Abel had 13 points in 10 playoff games.

 Later in 1943, Abel enlisted in the Royal Canadian Air Force, putting his NHL career on hold.
 Used as a physical training instructor, he remained mostly in Canada during the war and continued playing hockey for military teams.
-He would not return to the NHL until late in the 1945-46 season, and was immediately slowed by injury and illness.
+He would not return to the NHL until late in the 1945-46 season and was immediately slowed by injury and illness.

 There was concern that Abel's NHL days might have been over.
 He and other servicemen had returned to a different league.
 Rule changes that allowed passing into the neutral zone up to the new red line had sped up the game.
-But Abel, 28 at the time, spent the summer of 1946 getting in better shape and it paid off: He scored 19 goals and had 29 assists in 1946-47, playing all 60 games and skating mostly between 21-year-old Lindsay and 23-year-old Pete Horeck, with 18-year-old rookie Howe occasionally skating in Horeck's spot.
+But Abel, 28 at the time, spent the summer of 1946 getting in better shape, and it paid off: He scored 19 goals and had 29 assists in 1946-47, playing all 60 games and skating mostly between 21-year-old Lindsay and 23-year-old Pete Horeck, with 18-year-old rookie Howe occasionally skating in Horeck's spot.

-In the fall of 1947, new coach Tommy Ivan and GM Adams decided to try Howe as the regular right wing with Abel and Lindsay and things began to click.
-Lindsay led the League with 33 goals and Howe doubled his previous output.
-But the team faltered down the stretch and Abel slumped in the 1948 postseason.
-He finished with no goals in 10 games and the Red Wings were swept by the Maple Leafs in the Cup Final.
+In the fall of 1947, new coach Tommy Ivan and GM Adams decided to try Howe as the regular right wing with Abel and Lindsay, and things began to click.
+Lindsay led the League with 33 goals, and Howe doubled his previous output.
+But the team faltered down the stretch, and Abel slumped in the 1948 postseason.
+He finished with no goals in 10 games, and the Red Wings were swept by the Maple Leafs in the Cup Final.

 Abel scored with regularity and set up his linemates.
 He reached 20 goals for the first time that season, getting a League-high 28, and kept scoring.
 Asked about his rejuvenation, he said, "Maybe because I'm slower.
 Gordie and Ted do all the work.
 I just come in and pick up the garbage."
-The "Production Line" had 66 goals and the Red Wings finished first, beginning a run in which they would win the Prince of Wales Trophy, given to the team with the best regular-season record, a record seven consecutive seasons.
+The "Production Line" had 66 goals, and the Red Wings finished first, beginning a run in which they would win the Prince of Wales Trophy, given to the team with the best regular-season record, a record seven consecutive seasons.

 Although Ivan would dismantle the "Production Line" on occasion, looking for a more balanced attack, it never took long to reassemble it.
 The Red Wings were always better when that line skated.
 The three finished 1-2-3 on Detroit in scoring for three straight seasons, beginning in 1949-50.
 They worked out plays that confused opponents.
-Abel's 69 points (including a career-high 34 goals) in 1949-50 placed him second on the Red Wings in scoring behind Lindsay (78) and he again made the First All-Star Team.
+Abel's 69 points (including an NHL career-high 34 goals) in 1949-50 placed him second on the Red Wings in scoring behind Lindsay (78), and he again made the First All-Star Team.

-Abel knew all about perseverance and continued his All-Star caliber play in 1950-51 with 38 assists (fifth in the League) and 61 points (tied for fourth).
+Abel knew all about perseverance and continued his All-Star-caliber play in 1950-51 with 38 assists (fifth in the League) and 61 points (tied for fourth).
 The first-place Red Wings, who had 101 points in the regular season, were upset by the Montreal Canadiens in the first round of the playoffs, but the next season, after finishing with 100 points, they pulled off the unprecedented feat of sweeping their way to the Cup, with 4-0 series wins against Toronto and Montreal.
 But when League president Clarence Campbell presented Abel with the Cup, no one knew it would be the captain's last act in a Red Wings sweater.

-In 1953-54 the 35-year-old Abel played in three games before hanging up his skates.
-As recounted by Detroit sportswriters Joe Falls and Jerry Green in their book, "The Glory of Their Game," the Black Hawks were playing the Boston Bruins when rugged Boston defenseman Leo Labine flattened Abel.
+In 1953-54, the 35-year-old Abel played in three games before hanging up his skates.
+As recounted by Detroit sportswriters Joe Falls and Jerry Green in their book, "The Glory of Their Game," the Black Hawks were playing the Bruins when rugged Boston defenseman Leo Labine flattened Abel.
 "He was waiting for me to get up so he could knock me down again," Abel said.
 "I said to myself, 'That's it, old man.
 You've had enough.'
 I crawled back to the bench and never went back again."
 He retired after playing 612 games, many in the low-scoring pre-war era, with 189 goals and 472 points.

 ''There was never any question about his leadership,'' Howe said after Abel died at age 81 on Feb.
 8, 2000. ''Sid was very much respected.
 I learned a lot from him from just listening.
 When I was around Sid, that's the way it was.
 He was our captain and leader."